Deployment

 To expose the Management Console externally, you can configure a Kubernetes Service of type LoadBalancer

 .
-This allows traffic from outside the cluster to reach the dashboard component.
+This allows traffic from outside the cluster to reach the console component.

-Below is an example Service definition for exposing the dashboard via a Load Balancer:
+Below is an example Service definition for exposing the Console via a Load Balancer:

 apiVersion: v1